Unko: Japan's quirky culture around poop and good luck

 Some of the kin no unko are made of real porcelain and coated with 24-karat gold.
 A mini poop keychain can cost from 105 yen, while a giant poop on a red, silky cloth costs at least 2,100 yen.

-The products went viral in 200 when high school girls on school trips started buying them as souvenirs.
-The kids started a boom of successful products, with news coverage from all over the country.
+The products went viral around 2000, when high school girls on school trips started buying them as souvenirs.
+The kids kicked off a nationwide boom of successful products that was covered by media across the country for weeks.

 Asahi Beer Hall – The poop building